GNMoseke/eurydice/README.md

 ```

 # Storage/Backup
-eurydice keeps all of it's data in a single sqlite database file, which will be created at
+eurydice keeps all of its data in a single sqlite database file, which will be created at
 `$XDG_DATA_HOME/.local/share/eurydice/db.db3` if it doesn't already exist.
 To
 backup/snapshot the database, simply copy this file elsewhere, e.g: